ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

   - where the sender domain and the `messageId` domain are different
   - where the `messageId` in this format is expected to match a similar field in the enclosing transfer protocol, but does not
+  - which duplicate another message ID already encountered
 * timestamps
   - received more than a few minutes in the future, or
   - before the first concrete syntax of this document is published
+  - before the room containing them was created
 * inReplyTo
   - `inReplyTo.hash-alg` is `none` even when the `inReplyTo.message` is present
   - `inReplyTo.hash-alg` is an unknown value